Catalina-Hasnas/Catalina-Hasnas/README.md

 - **URL**: [catalina-hasnas.github.io/calculator-app-main/](https://catalina-hasnas.github.io/calculator-app-main/)
 - **Highlights**:
-  - Usage of the vanilla javascript Class pattern
+  - Usage of the vanilla javascript Class pattern;
   - Toggle between three themes using a mix of CSS and Javascript;
   - Include operations with negative numbers.